Your Body Knows Before You Do

 He found 36 correlations between positive feelings and body measurements.
 All in the expected direction.
 The better the mood the slower the heart, the lower the blood pressure, the less skin conductance.
 The body and mood speak the same language.

 Twelve years after Ulrich, Terry Hartig moved the experiment into the field (Hartig et al., 2003, Journal of Environmental Psychology).
-112 subjects.
-One group walked 50 minutes through a nature reserve, the other through a city.
+This time one group of 112 subjects walked through a nature reserve and the other through a city.
 Before and after each group sat in a room.
-The nature group in a room with a view of trees.
-The city group in a windowless room.
+The nature group in a room with a view of trees and the city group in a windowless room.

 But then something unexpected happened.
 When the subjects turned around and walked back toward the lab the values converged again.
 The body was not only responding to the environment.
 It was responding to the direction.
 Walking back meant the nature visit was ending.
 The body registered that before the subjects thought about it.